-Thorsteina Adolfsclottir and her husband Michael Goldberg, with their daughter Ella, 2, and 1 month son Ari.
+Thorsteina Adolfsclottir and her husband Michael Goldberg, with their daughter Ella, 2, and 1-month-old son Ari.

 “Michael and I are not from the same country, we come from two different places; this happens to be a neutral place in between,” says Thorsteina Adolfsclottir of London.

 Both she and Michael Goldberg – from Iceland and the USA respectively – originally moved to the UK to study global politics in 2006.
 It was here while studying that the two met.
 After graduating, they both began working for charities and have worked for them ever since.

 Michael, who came to the UK from Boston, currently works for a homeless charity.
 After completing his undergrad in England, he decided that he wanted to stay longer in the UK.
 “My intention was to stay as long as I could,” he says, “at least until they kicked me out of the country, and they haven’t kicked me out yet!”

 Thorsteina’s story is similar to Michael’s: “After graduating, I wanted to see if I could stay for a little longer and find a job,” she says.
 “We now have a routine, but I still find it really hard to think that I would never move back home.”